 “The simplicity of his manners and costume, the mild dignity of his deportments, the frankness of his air, the wisdom of his observations, and the correctness of his conduct, made a most forcible impression upon the reflecting portion of the Parisians and even many of the gayest of the courtiers conceived the highest respect for him, and approached with veneration the calm and virtuous philosopher.
 Statesmen, authors, men of learning and science, metaphysicians, political enthusiasts, and even the populace, crowded to obtain a sight of the republican delegate; and the richest embroidered suit was an object of insipidity, and passed unnoticed, while the simple garb of Franklin was the theme of admiration.”

-Part of Franklin’s appeal had to do with the fact that he was a ladies’ man with a big libido.
+Franklin’s popularity with French women had to do with the fact that he was a ladies’ man with a big libido.
 In fact, he once offered a young man some wise words of advice.
 It came in the form of a letter titled, “Advice to a Young Man on the Choice of a Mistress.”
 Franklin advised him, “I know of no Medicine fit to diminish the violent natural Inclinations you mention; and if I did, I think I should not communicate it to you.
 Marriage is the proper Remedy.”